georust/rinex/README.md

 Contributions are welcomed, do not hesitate to open new issues and submit Pull Requests.

-If you want to take part in active developments, checkout our [TODO list](TODO.md)
+If you want to take part in active developments, checkout our roadmap in the discussions tab.